The 14 Biggest Mistakes in Repricing

 #1 Using the Wrong Repricing Methods for Your Business Model

-There are two popular ways to reprice on Amazon: either manually by adjusting your prices or automatically by using software.
+There are two common ways to reprice on Amazon: either manually by adjusting your prices or automatically by using software.
 When you reprice manually, it gives you a lot of control over your Amazon products but, at the same time, will be more time-demanding or a seemingly endless task.
-Due to the likelihood of human error, using repricing software to automate manual processes is the preferable option and helps avoid mistakes on a regular basis.
-However, issues with software are inevitable as well.
-A lot of Amazon repricers are overcomplicated with superfluous calculation rules and algorithms that usually limit their functionality.
+Due to the likelihood of human error, using repricing software to automate manual processes is the preferable option and helps avoid repricing mistakes on a regular basis.

-Whether you are repricing manually or using a third-party tool, considering different repricing methods is always a good idea since it allows you to select the optimal repricing tools that will match best with your sales strategy.
-Even though the competition on Amazon can be fierce and it’s hard to keep up with the online giant’s endless market changes, we encourage using artificial intelligence software as it accelerates repricing remarkably.
+Whether you are repricing manually or using a third-party tool, considering different repricing strategies is always a good idea since it allows you to select the optimal repricing tool that will match best with your sales strategy.
+Because the competition on Amazon can be fierce and it’s hard to keep up with the online giant’s endless market changes, we strongly encourage using software to even the playing field when it comes to repricing.

 #2 Neglecting the Role of the Price in Order to Win the Buy Box

 Chances to win the Buy Box are primarily shaped by the price.
 Despite Amazon not revealing the exact algorithm, many sellers and experts have affirmed the importance of the price in practice.
-That is why accurately setting your price rates with repricing has become one of the most popular strategies.
-When it comes to placing your products in the Buy Box, the final price has proven to be of highest priority.
+That is why accurately setting your prices with a repricer has become one of the most popular strategies.

 There are a few scenarios, where your competitor’s late shipment or negative customer feedback will ensure that you win the golden “Add-to-Cart” field.
-The SellerLogic Repricer enables you to include these scenarios in your Buy Box and cross-product strategies.
-Our solution allows you to compare your prices and those of your competitors on the same and similar products, ensuring that your prices stay optimized for winning the Buy Box.
+The SellerLogic Repricer enables you to include these scenarios in your Buy Box and Cross-product strategies.
+Our solution allows you to compare your prices and those of your competitors on the same and similar products, ensuring that your prices stay optimized for winning the Buy Box and your repricing mistakes stay at a minimum.

 #3 Collisions of Minimum & Maximum Prices Between Amazon and Repricer Software